irisnet/irishub/README.md

 ## Fuxi Testnet

-To join the Fuxi testnet, follow
+To use Fuxi testnet for testing LCD/iriscli, follow [this guide](./docs/get-started/Join-the-Testnet.md).
-[this guide](./docs/get-started/Join-the-Testnet.md).

 ## Install